StudioCLA

 StudioCLA is a global organization of university faculty, students, and community volunteers dedicated to the research and development of new pathways for second language literacy development.
 Our current goal is to develop an anthology of six bilingual English and Japanese short stories for promoting discussion of cultures in the Asia Pacific region.
 The stories are provided as an open educational resource to promote the free translation of Extensive Reading (ER) resources in languages where ER materials are not readily available.

-Our stories were written by APU students originally as Multicultural Week Grand Shows, and have been graded to the intermediate to upper-intermediate levels in both English and Japanese.
+These stories were 100% written and illustrated by humans (APU students)!
+Originally Multicultural Week Grand Shows, they were graded to the intermediate to upper-intermediate levels in both English and Japanese.
 These stories come from Vietnam, Indonesia, Malaysia, the Philippines, China, and Japan.

 Events